SinaXhpm/pptpd-accounting/README.md

 ![preview](https://github.com/SinaXhpm/pptpd-accounting/raw/master/preview1.jpg)

 # License
-press that fucking bullshit start button if it was fucking helpfull for u and there is NO LICENSE so you can do whatever u fucking want.
+press that fucking bullshit star button if it was fucking helpfull for u and there is NO LICENSE so you can do whatever u fucking want.